-When a catastrophe occurs, which in the Company's case usually involves the weather perils of wind and hail, we utilize mapping technology through geographic coding of its property risks to overlay the path of the storm.
-This enables the Company to establish estimated damage amounts based on the wind speed and size of the hail for case or per claim loss amounts.
-This process allows us to determine within a reasonable time (5 - 7 days) an estimated number of claims and estimated losses from the storm.
-If we estimate the damages to be in excess of the retained catastrophe amount, reinsurers are notified immediately of a potential loss so that the Company can quickly recover reinsurance payments once the retention is exceeded.
+When a catastrophe occurs, which in our case usually involves the weather perils of wind and hail, we utilize mapping technology through geographic coding of our property risks to overlay the path of the storm.
+This enables us to establish estimated damage amounts based on the wind speed and size of the hail for case or per claim loss amounts.
+This process allows us to determine within a reasonable time (5-7 days) an estimated number of claims and estimated losses from the storm.
+We have also begun reviewing the results of the predicted cost of the claim generated by the catastrophe models as a reasonability check on the anticipated cost of the storm.
+If we estimate the damages to be in excess of the retained catastrophe amount, reinsurers are notified immediately of a potential loss so that we can quickly recover reinsurance payments once the retention is exceeded.

-The Company estimates multi-peril crop insurance losses on a quarterly basis based upon historical loss patterns, current crop conditions, current weather patterns, and input from crop loss adjusters.
-These estimates have proven to be reasonably accurate indicators of the Company's anticipated losses for this line of business.
+We estimate multi-peril crop insurance losses on a quarterly basis based upon historical loss patterns, current crop conditions, current weather patterns, and input from crop loss adjusters.
+These estimates have proven to be reasonably accurate indicators of our anticipated losses for this line of business.

-The Company's actuaries assist with the estimation of the liability for unpaid losses and loss adjustment expenses.
+Our actuaries assist with the estimation of the liability for unpaid losses and loss adjustment expenses.
 The actuaries prepare estimates by first deriving an actuarially based estimate of the ultimate cost of total losses and loss adjustment expenses incurred as of the financial statement date based on established actuarial methods as described below.
 We then reduce the estimated ultimate loss and loss adjustment expenses by loss and loss adjustment expenses payments and case reserves carried as of the financial statement date.
-The actuarially determined estimate is based upon indications from one of the following actuarial methodologies, weighted averages of the methods, and judgment.
-The specific method used to estimate the ultimate losses varies depending on the judgment of the actuaries as to what is the most appropriate for the property and casualty business.
+The actuarially determined estimate is based upon indications from various actuarial methodologies including paid chain-ladder, incurred chain-ladder, Bornhuetter-Ferguson, weighted averages of the methods, and judgment.
+The specific method used to estimate the ultimate losses varies depending on the judgment of the actuaries as to what is the most appropriate for the line of business.
 Management reviews these estimates and supplements the actuarial analysis with information not fully incorporated into the actuarially based estimate, such as changes in the external business environment and internal company processes.
 Management may adjust the actuarial estimates based on this supplemental information in order to arrive at the amount recorded in the consolidated financial statements.